dbh08/SVHNDeepLearning/README.md

   - Testing Dataset  http://ufldl.stanford.edu/housenumbers/test_32x32.mat

-Download the two .mat files and put them in the "SVHN_Dataset" directory, one in training folder and other in testing one.
+Download the two .mat files and put them in the "SVHN_Dataset" directory.

 # But What is SVHN Dataset ?